Residential & Hard-to-Reach Standard Offer Programs

 To ensure that funding will be available to multiple Project Sponsors, Sharyland has set the maximum amount of incentives paid to any one Project Sponsor (including Project Sponsor’s affiliates) for the Residential and HTR programs at 20% of each program's incentive budget.
 A Project Sponsor must submit separate applications for Residential and HTR incentives.
 Maximum allocation amounts may be subject to change after June 1, 2014.

 Project Sponsors may install any Commission-approved measure (except CFLs) for which a deemed savings value has been provided for the Residential customer class in the statewide Technical Reference Manual (TRM), including appliances, water heating, space conditioning, and building shell measures.
 The TRM outlines additional requirements and eligibility criteria for measures implemented in the Residential and Hard-to-Reach Standard Offer Programs.
 Please refer to the TRM for all deemed savings and installation standards.

 Sharyland will inspect projects to verify that measures are installed and capable of performing their intended function.
 Inspection results ratios will be applied to adjust requested incentive amounts.

-After each project is installed, documented, and accepted, the Project Sponsor will receive payment according to whether deemed or measured savings measures are installed.
+After each project is installed, documented, and accepted, the Project Sponsor will receive payment according to deemed savings.
 Deemed savings measures will be paid at 100% of their deemed savings amount, subject to inspection provisions.
 Measured savings measures will receive an initial payment that represents 40% of the total estimated incentive payment.
 After required performance-period site inspections are complete, the Project Sponsor will receive the remaining incentive payment as adjusted (up to 60% of the total estimated incentive payment).